A business double that adds up.

 ACC311 Taxation Law and Practice

 ACC320 Contemporary Accounting Issues

 Elective (6) 72 units

-PLUS select 5 developing and graduate level (200/300 coded) elective courses (60 units) from the School of Business
+PLUS select 5 developing and graduate level (200/300 coded) elective courses (60 units) from the USC Business School.

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.

 - Successfully complete 384 units as outlined in the Program Structure

 - Complete no more than 15 introductory level (100 coded) courses (180 units) in total, including the core course.

 - Completing this program within the specified (full-time) duration is based on studying 48 unit points per semester (normally 4 courses) and following the recommended study sequence